 Simon was appointed an OBE in the 2014 New Year Honours List for public service and services to international education through the Fulbright Commission.
 He was made an Honorary Fellow of the Chartered Institute of Public Relations (CIPR) in 2016.

-Founder, Technology Entrepreneur, Invoke Capital
+Founder, Invoke Capital

 Dr Mike Lynch is a celebrated technologist with a proven track record of identifying and monetising fundamental technologies.